Pink pauses concert after fan goes into labour mid-song: "Good luck!"

 The pop artist was performing at the Allianz Stadium in Sydney to kick off her 2024 ‘Summer Carnival’ tour when she noticed a group “waving for help” from the crowd.
 She was performing her 2023 ballad ‘Our Song’ at the time.

 “Are we good?”
-Pink asked over the mic before asking for medical assistance.
+Pink asked over the mic before requesting medical assistance.
 A few moments later, the singer realised what was happening.
 “Somebody’s having a baby?!” she exclaimed.
 “Oh my God!”

 The star, real name Alecia Beth Moore, joked: “Is it Alecia or Alex being born?”
 She continued: I feel like we shouldn’t be looking.
 Everyone give her her privacy!
 She didn’t just have the baby, right?
 Is the baby here?
 No, OK.”